mkows/frontend-manual/accessibility-guidelines/README.md

 ![Accessibility Pipeline flow][img-pipeline-flow]

-The accessibility pipeline at the moment has one step, which is run the  ADA Reporter script to analyze issues on several pages of the website.
+There are 2 steps on the accessibility pipeline.
+The first one runs ADA Reporter script to analyze the issues on the main pages of the website.
 There is a fixed threshold for each page.
 If the number of errors is greater than this limit, the pipeline job fails.

-![Accessibility Pipeline result][img-pipeline-result]

-There is a plan to introduce a second step to this pipeline, which will execute accessibility functional tests.
+The second step runs the funcional accessibility tests against Saks website.

 # 9. Screen Readers